hughperkins/rnn-notes/README.md

   outputs[s] = net:forward(inputs[s])
 end
 for s=seqLength,1,-1 do
-  -- (get gradOutput from criteria, based on inputs[s] and targets[s]; invariant with non-rnn case, so we ignore it here) net:backward(inputs[s], gradOutputs[s]) end net:updateParameters(learningRate)
+  -- (get gradOutput from criteria, based on inputs[s] and targets[s] -- invariant with non-rnn case, so we ignore it here) net:backward(inputs[s], gradOutputs[s]) end net:updateParameters(learningRate)